Superman in film: Abandonment

-In April 1998, Warner Bros ultimately chose to put the film on hold; at this point in production, the studio had spent $30 million on developing the film.
+In April 1998 Warner Bros. ultimately chose to put the film on hold; at this point in production, the studio had spent $30 million on developing the film.
 Burton, having left to direct Sleepy Hollow (1999), cited various differences with Peters and the studio: "I basically wasted a year.
 A year is a long time to be working with somebody that you don't really want to be working with".

 Disappointed by the lack of progress on the film's production, aspiring screenwriter/comic book fan Alex Ford was able to have a script of his (titled Superman: The Man of Steel) accepted at the studio's offices in September 1998.
 Ford pitched his idea for a film series consisting of seven installments, and his approach impressed Warner Bros. and Peters, though he was later given a farewell due to creative differences.
 Ford said:I can tell you they don't know much about comics.
 Their audience isn't you and me who pay $7.00.
 It's for the parents who spend $60 on toys and lunchboxes.
-It is a business, and what's more important, the $150 million at the box office or the $600 million in merchandising?With Gilroy's script, Peters offered the director's position to Michael Bay, Shekhar Kapur and Martin Campbell though they all turned down the offer.
+It is a business, and what's more important, the $150 million at the box office or the $600 million in merchandising?

+With Gilroy's script, Peters offered the director's position to Michael Bay, Shekhar Kapur and Martin Campbell, though they all turned down the offer.
 Brett Ratner turned down the option in favor of The Family Man.
 Simon West and Stephen Norrington were reportedly top contenders as well.
 In June 1999, William Wisher Jr. was hired to write a new script, and Cage assisted on story elements.
 Cage dropped out of the project in June 2000, while Wisher turned in a new script in August, reported to have contained similar elements with The Matrix.
 Oliver Stone was then approached to direct Wisher's script, but declined.
-Peters offered Will Smith the role of Superman, but the actor turned it down over concerns his ethnicity could result in him facing retaliation from the film industry for taking the role.
+Peters offered Will Smith the role of Superman, but Smith turned it down over concerns his ethnicity could result in him facing retaliation from the film industry for taking the role.